jessekelly881/SoftwareBlog/_posts/2019-09-03-playing-with-redux.md

 })
 ```

-Running
+### Run it!

+If we run

 ```bash
 parcel app/index.html
 ```

-again and refreshing our browser we see the page load and a second later we get a popup saying "1".
+again and refresh our browser we see the page load and a second later we get a popup saying "1".

 Congratulations!
 You have built your first project using redux.
 It wasn't that bad was it?